 Common Causes of Rollover Accidents in Michigan

+Another cause for rollovers is an excess of tire grip, which can lead to excessive sideways force.
 And, on the opposite end of the spectrum, not enough tire grip can also lead to vehicle rollovers.

 Some of the more common rollover injuries include:

 - Traumatic brain injuries

 - Broken bones